Flexible graded exams encouraging singers to perform to their strengths

 - download an entry form here and send it with the full fee to your local representative, or

-- book online (UK only) using Trinity's new music booking service, currently being piloted at 40 selected UK centres.
-The service allows booking and payment online, and the ability to choose a date at the point of booking.
+- book online using Trinity's new music booking service - this is currently available at selected UK centres only.
+The service permits booking and payment online, and the ability to choose a date at the point of booking.

 Please note: you should read the syllabus requirements carefully before your exam.
 If you do not meet all the relevant requirements, the examiner may refer your exam result to Trinity’s London office for review and marks may be deducted.
 Please see Information and Regulations and Syllabus infringements for more information.